Adobe shares soar after Fotolia buy, Creative Cloud jump

 Analysts on average were expecting 39 cents per share inprofit on $1.10 billion in revenue, according to Thomson ReutersI/B/E/S.

-Excluding items, the company earned 36 cents per share,higher than the analysts' estimate of 30 cents per share.
+Excluding items, the company earned 36 cents per share, highe than the analysts' estimate of 30 cents per share.

 Revenue rose to $1.07 billion, while analysts had expected$1.06 billion.